NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

   projection.

 A schematic of the final design and the simulation layout is shown below.
-The minimum lengthscale of the final design, measured using a [ruler](https://github.com/NanoComp/photonics-opt-testbed/tree/main/ruler), is 165 nm.
-This value is consistent with the imposed lengthscale since it is approximately within one design pixel (10 nm).
+The minimum feature size of the final design, measured using a [ruler](https://github.com/NanoComp/photonics-opt-testbed/tree/main/ruler), is 165 nm.
+This value is consistent with the imposed constraint since it is approximately within one design pixel (10 nm).

 ![](../images/mode_converter_sim_layout.png#center)